-Maclear’s Observatory (1828-33), Biggleswade, established by Thomas Maclear (1794-1879), born in County Tyrone, became a house surgeon at the Bedford Infirmary.
-Befriended by Smyth and observing with him, he became an assiduous amateur.
-In about 1828 he set up an observatory in a garden behind Shortmead Street.
-The Transit Room was 8-feet square, and the Equatorial Room was octagonal with a rotating roof, all of wood.
-They housed a 2½-inch aperture Jones transit, and a 3¾-inch aperture Dollond of 45-inches focal length, the ‘Wollaston triple achromat’ of 1771 which Smyth arranged for him to borrow from the RAS – total cost £50.
-In 1833 he became the third Astronomer at the Cape, and from 1835 to 1845 employed Smyth’s son Charles Piazzi Smyth as his assistant (see Howse 1986).
+Maclear’s Observatory [MOB] (1828-33), Biggleswade, established by Thomas Maclear (b.
+County Tyrone), who became a house surgeon at the Bedford Infirmary.
+Befriended by W.H.
+Smyth and observing with him, he became an assiduous amateur.
+In about 1828 he set up an observatory in a garden behind Shortmead Street – Kent page.
+The Transit Room was 8-feet square, with an octagonal Equatorial Room with a rotating roof, all of wood.
+This housed a 2½-inch transit by Jones, and a 3¾-inch Dollond refractor (fl 45-inch) the ‘Wollaston triple achromat’ (1771), which Smyth arranged for him to borrow from the RAS – total cost £50.
+In 1833 he became the third Astronomer at the Cape, and from 1835 to 1845 employed Smyth’s son Charles Piazzi Smyth as his assistant (Maclear 1833; Howse 1986, 65-6).

 Piazzi Smyth Observatory [PSOB] (2000-), De Parys Avenue, Bedford, established by Bedford school as a teaching facility along with a planetarium.
 The domed brick-built observatory houses a 16-inch SCT catadioptric telescope and is operated in conjunction with the Bedford Astronomical Society.